Pregnancy Exercise 2026: A Trimester-by-Trimester Guide

 The 5 Safest Exercises During Pregnancy (with Videos)

-Exercising during pregnancy isn't just for weight management; it's also essential for opening the birth canal and increasing oxygen flow to your baby.
+Exercising during pregnancy is not just for weight management; it is also essential for opening the birth canal and increasing oxygen flow to your baby.
 But not every move is suitable for every month.
 Here are the 5 most effective exercises you can do safely at home, with proper techniques:

 1. Walking: A Natural Therapy to Boost Circulation